Onyelaudochukwuka/email-backend/README.md

 ## Portfolio Sender

- This is a simple script that entry to your portfolio to a configured email address.
+ This is a simple that sends entry to the entered email.

 ### Usage Guide